vinit4u16/apijam/README.md

 3. Navigate the **Develop → API Proxies** on the left side menu, click **+Proxy** in the top right corner to invoke the Create Proxy Wizard.
 Then select **Proxy Bundle**, and click next.
 ![image alt text](./images/image_2.png)

-4. You will need to click on the **Choose File** button next to the **ZIP Bundle** option and select the **payments-apiproxy-bundle.zip** from the Github repository you downloaded above.
+4. You will need to click on the **Choose File** button next to the **ZIP Bundle** option and select the **employees-apiproxy-bundle.zip** from the Github repository you downloaded above.
 Enter the following details in the proxy wizard and click **Next**, then **Build.**

-    * Proxy Name : **&lt;&lt;YOUR-INITIALS&gt;&gt;_payments**
+    * Proxy Name : **&lt;&lt;YOUR-INITIALS&gt;&gt;_employees**
     * Click on the link to view your API proxy in Proxy Editor.

 5. Your API Proxy's base paths must be unique within an organization.
 You can see the current base paths in the "Overview" tab of the API Proxy.
-Your "default" proxy endpoint's base path should be set to "/v1/payments" and your "loadgenerator" proxy endpoint's base path should be set to "/v1/loadgenerator".
+Your "default" proxy endpoint's base path should be set to "/v1/employees" and your "loadgenerator" proxy endpoint's base path should be set to "/v1/loadgenerator".
 To avoid conflicting with others, change both of the base paths to include your initials.
 ![Steps to update proxy endpoint base path](./images/image_41.png)

     * Click on the "Develop" Tab